tribe-health/hockeypuck/configuration.md

 The `dsn` field is just the _host:port_ of the MongoDB server.

-Hockeypuck will default to database name `hkp` and collection name `keys` for storing public key material documents.
+With MongoDB, Hockeypuck uses database name `hkp` and collection name `keys` by default.
 This can be changed with the options:

 ```
 [hockeypuck.openpgp.db.mongo]